apache/druid/extensions-contrib/grpc-query/README.md

 druid.extensions.loadList=[..., "grpc-query"]
 ```

-Adding the extension to the load list automatically enables the extension.
+Adding the extension to the load list automatically enables the extension,
+but only in the Broker.

+If you use the Protobuf response format, bundle up your Protobuf classes
+into a jar file, and place that jar file in the
+`$DRUID_HOME/extensions/grpc-query` directory.
+The Protobuf classes will
+appear on the class path and will be available from the `grpc-query`
+extension.

+### Configuration

-Then, enable and configure the extension in `broker/runtime.properties`:
+Enable and configure the extension in `broker/runtime.properties`:

 ```text
 druid.grpcQuery.port=50051